 Pietrasanta, also called “little Athens”, is a town at three kilometres from the coast with a high concentration of artists living and working there.
 Pietrasanta has a long-standing tradition of marble workers and numerous workshops, galleries and art exhibitions.
 Even the great Michelangelo came to Versilia in search of marble for its works.
 Here is what to see and do in Pietrasanta.

 Under the illustrious influence of the Medici family, the areas including Pietrasanta, Forte dei Marmi, Seravezza and Stazzema became culturally and economically united thanks to the marble business and the Medici coat of arms.
 Read more in this post and immerse yourself in history and art.

 Following the wine and olive oil trail, it is possible to find several farms that produce and sell wine, extra virgin olive oil and many other local products.
 Take a look at our page dedicated to Wine and Olive Oil Roads.

 Versilia offers different landscapes for your bike tours designed to satisfy travellers with different leisure needs.
 There are challenging trails for veteran cyclists and easy, relaxing bicycle routes that are perfect for youngsters as well.
 Follow this link for a map with all the facilities.

 During the second half of the 19th century and early 20th century Viareggio was one of the most elegant seaside resorts in Italy.
-After a large fire destroyed much of the seafront in 1917, many buildings were replaced with Art Nouveau constructions, an architectural style that was popular at the time.
-Stroll along the promenade called Passeggiata to see cafés, bathing establishments, hotels and villas in Art Nouveau style.
+After a large fire destroyed much of the seafront in 1917, many buildings were replaced with Art Nouveau constructions, an architectural style that was very appreciated at the time.
+Stroll along the promenade called Passeggiata to see the cafés, bathing establishments, hotels and villas in Art Nouveau style.